gsouf/gsouf/README.md

 ## Hi there 👋, I'm Soufiane

-I'm a seasoned 🧩 System Egineering & 🧑🏻‍💻 Software Engineer.
+I'm a seasoned 🧩 System Egineer & 🧑🏻‍💻 Software Engineer.

 Sharpened my skills with 🧠 ML, and 💬 NLP Engineering.